Marvbudd/shoebox/docs/guide/data-structure.md

 - **Time Formats**: Playlist time values match `HH:MM:SS.s` pattern
 - **Face Tags**: Face tag personIDs match item.person array
 - **Accession Numbers**: No duplicate accession values
+- **Orphaned Face Descriptors**: Face descriptors that don't match any items or person assignments
+- **Unreferenced Persons**: Persons not linked to any items

 Validation generates a timestamped log file with detailed error reports.

+### Cleanup Tools

+When validation detects issues that can be automatically cleaned up, buttons appear in the validation dialog:

+**Cleanup Orphaned Descriptors**
+- Removes face detection data (faceBioData) that no longer matches any items
+- Appears when orphaned face descriptors are detected
+- Creates backup before cleanup
+- Useful after deleting items or reorganizing person assignments

+**Cleanup Unreferenced Persons**
+- Removes persons not referenced by any items
+- Appears when unreferenced persons are detected
+- Creates backup before cleanup
+- Shows list of removed persons by name
+- Useful after importing person libraries or removing items

 ## File Size and Performance